Adamantios/Bot-Or-Not/README.md

 A model, which predicts if a twitter user is a Bot or not.
 Written in Python 2.7

 ##Input
-Bot Or Not takes as an input a folder which contains the twitter user's data in json format.
+Bot Or Not takes as an input a folder which contains the twitter users data in json format.

 ##Requirements
 numpy